Enjoy the best things to do in Skipton with our guide to the attractions, events and places of interest.

 Things to do in Skipton with kids

-Make some animal friends at Thornton Hall Farm Country Park
+Thornton Hall Farm Country Park

 You’ll find Thornton Hall Farm Country Park just outside Skipton near Thornton-in-Craven.
 A working farm offers some wonderful animal encounters in addition to its excellent children’s play areas, Thornton Hall Farm Country park has plenty to keep the kids entertained.
 There is also a cafe on site so you can enjoy a slice of cake and a cuppa whilst they let off some steam.
 Opens at 10:00 and closes at 16:30.